chvonrohr/k8s-cicd/INSTALL.md

 For everyone:
 * gitlab.com user
 * hub.docker.com user
-* fill in our preparation survey
+* fill in our preparation survey: https://letsboot.com/kbprep

 ## Letsboot Virtual Desktop

-* We provide you a completly browser based (Theia) virtual desktop environment with all tools, configurations, permissions and the course material.
+* We provide you a completly browser based (Theia) virtual desktop environment with all tools, clusters, configurations, permissions and the course material.

-* The only thing you need is a working laptop with Chrome and a gitlab user.
+* The thing you need is a working laptop with Chrome.
 (On request in advance, we can provide a training laptop.)

 ## Local setup (Optional)